 What do I do if I have been accused of a sexual offence?

-We understand that sexual offence cases are more emotive and personal than any other type of allegation.
+Sexual offence cases are more emotive and personal than any other type of allegation.
 We promise to handle your case sensitively, confidentially and pro-actively.
-We will never pre-judge you.
-We will assess the case against you, help you to gather the evidence to support your case and provide you with clear and honest advice.
+We will never pre-judge you and we will assess the case against you, help you to gather the evidence to support your case and provide you with clear and honest advice.
 Old Bailey Solicitors have significant experience in successfully defending allegations of sexual offences and will fight your corner from the very first stages of the investigation.

 Some cases will involve a simple factual dispute whilst others will require expert evidence: whether computer evidence in an internet pornography case, psychological evidence in an allegation of childhood abuse, or straightforward forensic evidence in a stranger rape case.
 We will look to challenge the prosecution case in accordance with your instructions.

 Rod Hayler, Karen Brookes and Brian Aldred have enjoyed notable successes on behalf of clients facing serious sexual allegations in recent years.
 Rod has saved many of his clients from prison where lengthy sentences seemed inevitable.
 Karen has enjoyed a significant run of acquittals on behalf of clients falsely accused of rape or other sexual assaults.
 As one of our specialist, in-house trial advocates, Brian has secured against-the-odds acquittals in a number of difficult and tense rape cases.